instadw/instadwell-blog/_posts/2025-10-08-top-10-universities-in-hyderabad-for-outstation-international-students-2025-guide.md

 One of the oldest universities in India, Osmania University offers a wide range of programs, including medical, engineering, and arts courses.\
 Notable Courses: MBBS, BTech, BA, BCom, MA, MTech\
 Placements Summary: Graduates secure roles in healthcare, government, IT, and corporate sectors.
 Placement rate ranges from 70–80%, with competitive salary packages.\
-Find accommodations near Osmania University
+Explore nearby stays around Osmania University

 ### Woxsen University / GITAM Hyderabad (tie)